 Why Does Your Organization Need CIEM?

-Additioanlly, most enterprises are multicloud.
+Most enterprises are multicloud.
 According to Gartner, 81% of organizations report working with two or more public cloud providers.
-A CIEM solution helps cloud security teams understand access risk and manage all entitlements across multi cloud environments.
+Cloud-native or manual efforts miss access gaps between clouds.
+A CIEM is the only way to get true visibility.

 To help all this new information stick, let’s review some real world use cases.